 What Decreases Property Value the Most?

-As a licensed HVAC technician serving Edmond and Oklahoma City homeowners, I've inspected hundreds of properties and consistently see one issue that decreases home value more than almost anything else: a failing or outdated HVAC system.
-When potential buyers discover a central air conditioner or furnace nearing the end of its lifespan, they either walk away or demand significant price reductions—often $5,000 to $15,000 depending on system size and complexity.
-In Oklahoma's extreme climate, where we experience scorching summers regularly exceeding 100 degrees and winters dipping below freezing, a reliable heating and cooling system isn't a luxury—it's an absolute necessity that directly impacts property marketability.
+As a licensed HVAC technician serving Edmond and Oklahoma City homeowners, I’ve inspected hundreds of properties and consistently see one issue that decreases home value more than almost anything else: a failing or outdated HVAC system.
+When potential buyers discover a central air conditioner or furnace nearing the end of its lifespan, they either walk away or demand significant price reductions—often many thousands of dollars depending on system size and complexity.
+In Oklahoma’s extreme climate, where we experience scorching summers regularly exceeding 100 degrees and winters dipping below freezing, a reliable heating and cooling system isn’t a luxury—it’s an absolute necessity that directly impacts property marketability.

 Why HVAC System Condition Dramatically Affects Home Value